 William Rountree and Sally Hopt were involved in what is thought to have been one of the first “modern” divorce cases in Alabama.
-There was no judicial process for divorce at that time, and the great majority of divorces were what we would call separations; that is, the parties were free to live apart but not to remarry.
+There was no judicial process for divorce at that time, as courts lacked the authority to dissolve marriages — courts could only approve what we would call separations, in which the parties were free to live apart but not to remarry.

 C. B. Rountree as Deputy Sheriff, delivered to defendant a copy of the bill on 1 Aug.
 1822.
 On 5 October 1822 she filed her answer:

 The suit was dismissed by complainant.
-But on 29 April 1823 Sally counter sued:
+But on 29 April 1823 Sally counter sued:2

 Answer of William Rountree: